MosheBerman/Stolz/README.md

 =====

 Stolz is a library for handling Facebook login on OS X.
-Stoltz is the German word for "pride", and it's pronounced sh-toe-lts.
+Stolz is the German word for "pride", and it's pronounced sh-toe-lts.

 Facebook has SDKs for iOS, Android, and the Web, but they don't have anything for OS X. So, I wrote something.